Shohei Ohtani wins third MVP award, first in NL. Aaron Judge earns second AL honor in 3 seasons

 Ohtani was unanimously voted the AL MVP in 2021 and 2023 as a two-way star for the Los Angeles Angels and finished second to Judge in 2022 voting.
 He didn’t pitch in 2024 following elbow surgery and signed a record $700 million, 10-year contract with the Los Angeles Dodgers last December.

+Ohtani joined Frank Robinson for Cincinnati in 1961 and Baltimore in 1966 as the only players to win the MVP award in both leagues.
 He was the first player to twice become an unanimous MVP.
-He combined with Atlanta outfielder Ronald Acuña Jr. in 2023 for the first year both MVPs were unanimous.
+He had combined with Atlanta outfielder Ronald Acuña Jr. in 2023 for the first year both MVPs were unanimous.

 Ohtani hit .310, stole 59 bases and led the NL with 54 homers and 130 RBIs exclusively as a designated hitter, becoming the first player with 50 or more homers and 50 or more stolen bases in a season.
 He helped the Dodgers to the World Series title, playing the final three games with a torn labrum in his left shoulder.